 The Bible begins with Adam & Eve on God’s Farm.
 Throughout the Bible there are many references to farming.
 Jesus in particular, illustrated the Principle of Seedtime & Harvest.
 The unavoidable truth in everything is, we will harvest what we plant in our life.
 “Don’t be misled—you cannot mock the justice of God.
 You will always harvest what you plant.”
 Galatians 6:7

-Law of the Farm: The Farm Shop
+Lessons From The Farm: The Farm Shop

-Law of the Farm: Seed Explains Dead-To-Self
+Law of the Farm: Responsibility Means Do It Anyway.